IQ Archive

 • Prediction: The economic value of average cognitive tasks (writing reports, basic coding, data analysis) will plummet toward zero.

 • New Value: The premium will shift toward Creative Intelligence, Social Intelligence, and Strategic Oversight—traits that are currently harder to automate.
+The ability to ask the right question (Prompt Engineering) will become more valuable than knowing the answer.

 FAQ: Navigating the AI Age

 Q: Which jobs are safest from AI?
 A: Jobs requiring high dexterity (plumbing, surgery) and high emotional intelligence (therapy, leadership, sales) are currently the most resistant to automation.
+Also, jobs requiring high legal accountability (Judges) will likely remain human.

 Conclusion: The Symbiotic Future

 AI will not replace human intelligence; it will force it to evolve.
 Just as the calculator did not eliminate mathematicians but allowed them to solve harder problems, AI will handle the “cognitive drudgery,” freeing up human IQ for higher-order creativity and strategy.
-The future belongs not to the AI, nor to the human, but to the Centaur—the human who knows how to wield the machine.